-The JP2 Survey content was developed to assess the research objectives described in Section 1.2 as well as measure other constructs necessary to meet the survey objectives.
-These include demographic, social, and psychological factors relevant to models of behaviour change, as well as content to meet logistical requirements for the survey.
+The JP4 Survey content was developed to assess the research objectives described in Section 1.2 as well as to measure other constructs necessary to meet the survey objectives.
+These included demographic, social, and psychological factors relevant to models of behaviour change, as well as content to meet logistical requirements for the survey.

-The specific JP2 content includes the following:
+The specific JP4 content included the following:

-- Information about the survey, time commitment, contact information for ethical concerns or survey-related concerns, and an explicit consent screen. - A screening section that assesses age, gender, region of residence, smoking status, HTP use status. - HTP questions: duration of use, dependence, reasons for using, warning labels, purchase, environmental exposure, advertising/promotion, and perceived risk. - Cigarette questions: brand choice, perceptions of light/mild, dependence, quitting attempts and aids used, knowledge of health effects of tobacco, warning labels, smoke free places, advertising and promotion, purchase, beliefs about quitting, psychosocial beliefs, regulation, perceived risk. - Other questions: anti-tobacco campaigns, e-cigarette use, moderators (i.e., factors not asked in any of the previous categories that are important in models of behaviour change and/or policy evaluation such as time perspective, stress, co-morbidities). - Demographic questions (e.g., age, gender, education, income, socio-economic status).
+- Information about the survey, time commitment, contact information for ethical concerns or survey-related concerns, and an explicit consent screen. - A screening section that assesses age, gender, region of residence, smoking status, HTP use status. - HTP questions: brand/device choice, duration of use, dependence, reasons for using, warning labels, purchase, environmental exposure, advertising/promotion, and perceived risk. - Cigarette questions: brand choice, perceptions of light/mild, dependence, quitting attempts and aids used, knowledge of health effects of tobacco, warning labels, smoke-free places, advertising and promotion, purchase, beliefs about quitting, psychosocial beliefs, regulation, perceived risk. - Other questions: anti-tobacco campaigns, e-cigarette use, moderators (i.e., factors not asked in any of the previous categories that are important in models of behaviour change and/or policy evaluation such as time perspective, stress, co-morbidities). - Demographic questions (e.g., age, gender, education, income, socio-economic status). - COVID-19 questions about the pandemic and its impact on tobacco use.